-You also have the option of upgrading your ESL teaching license to an Advanced License that is valid for 10 years.
-To be eligible for this upgrade you must be able to fulfill the following requirements:
+You also have the option of upgrading your TESOL teaching license to an Advanced License that is valid for 10 years.
+To be eligible for this upgrade, you must be able to fulfill the following requirements:

 - Have a regular five-year teaching certificate with at least five years of full-time teaching experience, and one of the following: